Welcome to U of T Engineering's 2020 – 2021 Fall and Winter Registration & Enrolment Guide.

 Each month during the academic year (September – April), the Office of the Registrar sends a new issue of the Engineering Student e-News to all U of T Engineering undergraduates.
 The e-newsletter contains information on the Faculty, important deadlines, student and faculty awards, event information and much more.

-Throughout the year, the Office of the Registrar will send you important emails regarding registration and enrolment, exam schedules and post-exam services.
+Throughout the year, the Office of the Registrar will send you important emails regarding registration and enrolment, final assessment schedules and post-exam (final assessment) services.
 Additionally, your department or division may send you additional registration and enrolment information.

 Please check your email daily for communications from the University, Faculty, your instructors and the Office of the Registrar.